Why This Recipe Works

-Note: This cake does very well right out of the freezer.
-Freezing the cake before piping the buttercream, then freezing the piped cake before pouring the frosting on, is essential to harden the buttercream enough for the frosting to properly adhere.
+- Freezing the cake before piping the buttercream and then freezing the piped cake before pouring the frosting on chills the buttercream enough for the frosting to properly adhere and cover the "bumps."

 This recipe is adapted from a Sanders' recipe published some years ago in a Detroit newspaper and accessed via Food.com.

 Bumpy Cake (Chocolate Cake with Vanilla Buttercream and Chocolate Fudge) Recipe

 This moist, dark chocolate cake is topped with generous "bumps" of vanilla buttercream and covered with a fudgy chocolate frosting.